binlijin/java-learn/flink/JobManager.md

 JobManager

+JobManager.scala

 The job manager is responsible for receiving Flink jobs, scheduling the tasks, gathering the job status and managing the task managers.
+- （1）[[RegisterTaskManager]] is sent by a TaskManager which wants to register at the job manager.
+A successful registration at the instance manager is acknowledged by [[AcknowledgeRegistration]]
+- （2）- [[SubmitJob]] is sent by a client which wants to submit a job to the system.
+The submit message contains the job description in the form of the JobGraph.
+The JobGraph is appended to the ExecutionGraph and the corresponding ExecutionJobVertices are scheduled for execution on the TaskManagers.
+- （3）- [[CancelJob]] requests to cancel the job with the specified jobID.
+A successful cancellation is indicated by [[CancellationSuccess]] and a failure by [[CancellationFailure]]
+- （4） - [[UpdateTaskExecutionState]] is sent by a TaskManager to update the state of an ExecutionVertex contained in the [[ExecutionGraph]].
+A successful update is acknowledged by true and otherwise false.
+- （5） - [[RequestNextInputSplit]] requests the next input split for a running task on a [[TaskManager]].
+The assigned input split or null is sent to the sender in the form of the message [[NextInputSplit]].
+- （6）- [[JobStatusChanged]] indicates that the status of job (RUNNING, CANCELING, FINISHED, etc.) has changed.
+This message is sent by the ExecutionGraph.

 Flink JobManager 基本组件